Carbad More

 Carbad More is a double court cairn and National Monument located in County Mayo, Ireland.

 Location

 Carbad More is located 3.6 km northwest of Killala village.

 History

 The double court cairn was possibly constructed c.
 4000–3500 BC.

 Description

 Carbad More is a double court cairn, with the main axis running NE-SW.
-Both galleries are covered in thick vegetation.
+Both galleries are covered in thick vegetation, the south west court has 10 stones on site forming the portal into the gallery.
 At either end of the remains of a cairn are the remnants of two almost circular courts, each leading into its own segmented gallery.
 The larger court is about 7.6 m in diameter.